CortoMaltese3/RISK_WISE_v2/README.md

 # Working with Forks and Pull Requests

-If you're contributing to RISK WISE, it’s recommended to fork the repository and follow the steps below to make changes, ensure your contributions are tested, and submit them for review by the maintainers.
+If you're contributing to RISK WISE v2, it’s recommended to fork the repository and follow the steps below to make changes, ensure your contributions are tested, and submit them for review by the maintainers.
 This process helps keep the original repository clean and organized.

 ---

 ## 1. Fork the Repository

-1. Go to the GitHub repository for RISK WISE.
+1. Go to the GitHub repository for RISK WISE v2.
 2. Click the **Fork** button in the top-right corner of the repository page.
 3. This will create a copy of the repository under your GitHub account.